deepak-vulchi/Devops_Learning/Azure_Devops_Learning.md

 # Projects:
 1. Creating the VM and VNet.
-2. Deploying the application behind firewall on azure
+2. Deploying the application behind the firewall on Azure
-3. Migrating the Vote App from Github to Azure DevOps with CI/CD Pipelines.
+3. Migrating the Vote App from GitHub to Azure DevOps with CI/CD Pipelines.
+4. Automating Real-time event triggers on AWS
+5. Automating the AWS Infrastructure with Terraform
+6. Cloud Cost Optimization in AWS

 # 3. GitHub to Azure DevOps Vote App Migration with CI/CD
 Migrating the "Vote App" from GitHub to Azure DevOps with CI/CD Pipelines can be an excellent project to showcase your skills in version control, infrastructure management, and continuous integration/continuous deployment.
 Here's a step-by-step guide on how you can approach this project: